 Lewd and lascivious conduct is a sex offense, meaning that if convicted, the accused can be made to register as a sexual offender.

-South Florida has strict regulations in place for sexual offenders and sexual predators.
+Miami-Dade County has strict regulations in place for sexual offenders and sexual predators.
 The most rigid would be Miami-Dade County’s Sex Offender Ordinance which prohibits a sexual offender or sexual predator from living within 2,500 feet of a school, park, or child-care facility.

 The problem for the accused in this case is the availability of a videotape.
 This will prove the charge of voyeurism if it can be proven that the accused setup the camera with the intent of recording the teenage girl.
 Since the accused confessed (he’s a cop, he should of known better), the case will be relatively easy to prove.